XodoDocs/itext-legacy-tmc-techblog/pdfCalligraph whitepaper.md

 In this position paper, we first provide a number of cursory introductions: we'll start out by exploring the murky history of encoding standards for digital text, and then go into some detail about how the Arabic and Brahmic alphabets are structured.
-Afterwards, we will of course discuss the problems those writing systems pose in the PDF standard, the solutions provided to these problems by iText 7's add-on pdfCalligraph, and of course also a hands-on user guide.
+Afterwards, we will discuss the problems those writing systems pose in the PDF standard, the solutions provided to these problems by iText 7's add-on pdfCalligraph, and of course also a hands-on user guide.

 # Technical overview